sistemicorp/p01-upyrpc/README.md

 ```
 This pattern is used for most commands that will return right away with a result.

+### Long Running Target Tasks

+On MicroPython there are two ways to implement a long running task that won't block the server.
+Both
+approaches are used in the code.

+First approach is to use a new thread.
+See `long_running_example` method.

+Second is to schedule a function, using `micropython.schedule()` which is used by `adc_read_multi` method.

 For commands that perform long running tasks on the target, you will need to poll the target with a pattern like this,
 ```
 success, result = pyb.long_running_example(5)